Resp & Qualifications COMPANY SUMMARY:

-Degree or equivalent experience: BA/BS in Information Technology, CyberSecurity, Networking, Information Security, MIS, Computer Science or related field.Experience Level:
+Degree or equivalent experience: BA/BS in Information Technology, CyberSecurity, Networking, Security, MIS, Computer Science or related field.Experience:

-Minimum 5 years of demonstrated work experience.
-(Additional experience may be substituted for educational requirement.)Along with the basic qualifications, the candidate will need to have experience in the following areas:
+- Minimum 5 years of demonstrated work experience.
+(Additional experience may be required).

 - Must be able to effectively work in a fast-paced environment with frequently changing priorities, deadlines, and workloads that can be variable for long periods of time.
 Must be able to effectively communicate.